Do I need professional liability insurance?

 Errors and Omissions (E&O) insurance is also known as professional liability insurance.
 It insures firms and individuals against financial loss resulting from acts, errors or omissions in their performance of professional services.
 Common claims allege negligence, misrepresentation, design errors, violation of good faith and fair dealing, and inaccurate advice.

-Who is the Premier Plan’s underwriter?
+Who is the Mid-Sized Firm Plan’s underwriter?

-The Premier Plan is underwritten by a CNA member company.
+The Mid-Sized Firm Plan is underwritten by a CNA member company.
 CNA has been providing insurance for over 100 years and is the largest underwriter of accountants professional liability insurance in the United States.
 CNA has a staff of experienced claims and risk control professionals, including attorneys and CPAs, dedicated to serving the accounting profession and ready to manage your claims expeditiously and fairly.
 CNA is rated A (Excellent) by A.M.
 Best Company, a leading national rating service for the insurance industry.
 The company also offers a large portfolio of risk control resources that help you better understand and mitigate your exposure.

 Does the AICPA endorse this plan?